Robert-van-Engelen/Forth500/manual.md

     720. 6 factorials 2!
 5040.
 7 factorials 2!
 40320.
 8 factorials 2! ↲
     362880.
 9 factorials 2! ↲

-We can add "syntactic sugar" to enhance the readability of the code, using `{` and `}` to demarcate the array index expression as follows:
+We can add "syntactic sugar" to enhance the readability of the code, for example using `{` and `}` to demarcate the array index expression as follows:

     : { ; IMMEDIATE  \ Does nothing ↲
     10 2 CELLS array: }factorials ↲
     1. { 0 }factorials 2!
 1. { 1 }factorials 2!
 2. { 2 }factorials 2! ↲

 By making `{` immediate, it won't compile to a useless call to the `{` excution token.
-This array implementation has no array index bound checks.
+This array implementation has no array index bound checking.

 ### Markers